puppetlabs/puppet-docs/source/pe/3.7/maintain_console-db.markdown

 Changing PuppetDB’s Parameters
 ------------------------------

 PuppetDB parameters are set in the `jetty.ini` file, which is contained in the pe-puppetdb module.
-Jetty.ini is managed by PE, so if you change any PuppetDB parameters directly in the file, those changes will be overwritten on the next puppet run.
+Jetty.ini is managed by PE, so if you change any PuppetDB parameters directly in the file, those changes will be overwritten on the next Puppet run.

 Instead, you should use the console to make changes to the parameters of the `pe-puppetdb` class.
 For example, the [PuppetDB performance dashboard](/puppetdb/1.6/maintain_and_tune.html) requires the `listen_address` parameter to be set to “0.0.0.0”.
 So, in the console, you would edit the `pe_puppetdb` class so that the value of the `listen_address` parameter is set to “0.0.0.0”.